 The Top 4 Reasons People Get Denied a HELOC

-Home equity lines of credit (HELOC) are a way for mortgage borrowers to access the equity in their homes without selling them.
+Home equity lines of credit (HELOC) are a way for mortgage borrowers to access the equity in their homes without selling.
 When used responsibly, HELOCs can be a fantastic benefit of homeownership, allowing homeowners to invest in necessary home renovations to increase the value of their home.
 However, qualifying for a HELOC can be difficult for some borrowers.

 Reasons why people may be denied a HELOC: